 See Red haired mummies of united states

-border with California and Arizona they ran into several tribes of Indian giants.
-Starting out from Mexico City with some three hundred Spaniards and eight hundred native Indians, the
+with California and Arizona they ran into several tribes of Indian giants.
+Starting out from Mexico City with some three hundred Spaniards and eight hundred native Indians, the Coronado expedition

 struck out toward the north and west in search of the seacoast and the ships.
 "After going about 150 leagues," reports Castaneda, "they came to a province of exceedingly tall and strong men--like

 giants " Evidently, these were the Cocopa, a Yuman tribe.
 According to Castaneda, these huge Indians went about mostly naked.
-"They . . . live," he adds, "in large straw cabins built
+"They . . . live," he adds, "in large straw cabins built underground

-underground like smoke houses, with only the straw roof above ground.
+like smoke houses, with only the straw roof above ground.
 They enter these at one end and come out at the other.
-More than a hundred persons, old and young, sleep in one
+More than a hundred persons, old and young, sleep in one cabin.
+When they

 (For a similar feat, see San Francisco Giants)

-even to the distant horizon.
+the distant horizon.
 On a tree near the shore, however, his party found this written message: "Alarcon reached this place; there are letters at the foot of this tree."
-Diaz dug up the letters
+Diaz dug up the letters and

-loaded with provisions for Coronado.
+with provisions for Coronado.
 This chance meeting with the San Gabriel probably figured in Alarc6n's decision to resume efforts to locate the explorer's party.
 At any rate, he added this third ship

 to his fleet and continued up the coast.
 They sailed the Gulf of California until they entered the shallows near the head of the gulf.
-After hazarding the murky shoals there and almost
+After hazarding the murky shoals there and almost losing all

 three ships, he and his crew reached the mouth of the Colorado River.
 Dropping anchor here, Alarcon and his exploratory party launched two boats against the river's furious current.
 "Thus

-began," writes historian Herbert Eugene Bolton, "the historic first voyage by Europeans up the Colorado River among the tall Yuman peoples who lived along its banks on
+began," writes historian Herbert Eugene Bolton, "the historic first voyage by Europeans up the Colorado River among the tall Yuman peoples who lived along its banks on either side."10

-making signs of peace and offering gifts, won them over.
-Further upstream more than a thousand giant Indians appeared with bows and arrows, but Alarcon knew they intended them no
+signs of peace and offering gifts, won them over.
+Further upstream more than a thousand giant Indians appeared with bows and arrows, but Alarcon knew they intended them no harm because

 their women and children accompanied them.
 These Cocopas he described as "large and well formed, without being corpulent.
-Some have their noses pierced, and from
+Some have their noses pierced, and from them hang pendants,

 his spade hit a barrier.
 Clearing the covering material away, he unearthed a pavement made of tiles, each manmadeand five inches square.
 The tiles were laid in mortar, the chemical composition

 of which lateranalysis showed was different from all materials found in the valley.
-The perplexing problem is that the strange pavement was found in the same layer containing
+The perplexing problem is that the strange pavement was found in the same layer containing the three-toed

 30 million years old.